undead404/you-must-hear/docs/tags/electronic.md

 Last updated: <time datetime="2025-10-28T06:44:08.840Z">Tue Oct 28 2025 08:44:08 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Electronic music is characterized by sounds generated or manipulated through synthesizers, drum machines, and computers rather than traditional acoustic instruments.
+Emerging from experimental studios in the mid-20th century, it evolved into a diverse genre spanning dance clubs, pop radio, and art installations.
+The sound ranges from rhythmic and danceable to ambient and experimental, united by its technological foundation.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |